How to buy the best mattress

 Don't worry if your mattress is smelly at first

 It's important that you unwrap your mattress as soon as you get it home - leaving the plastic wrappings on could lead to rot.
 Most bed mattresses have a distinctive chemical odour when you first unpack them, but some can be particularly smelly.
-Leave your mattress to air for a week before use and the fumes will disperse.
+Leave your mattress to air for a week before use and the fumes should disperse.

 Now you know how to go about buying the best mattress for you, check out our best mattress recommendations to reveal the mattresses that will support your spine and last for years.